Gettin’ Real With Happiness

 Initially, I couldn’t understand all of his expectations and ideas on things.

 I spent a lot of time pulling out my hair in frustrated confusion and even more time sobbing into pillows and laundry piles for not being a better woman.

 I knew my past had me falling short on things, but I didn’t know what connection was off.

 Then it finally hit me.

-I had grown up seeing my mother always and only doing the things that made her happy (happy, as in brief moments of satisfaction).
+I had grown up seeing my mother always and only doing what made her happy.

 I saw “happiness” as living for myself.